 - 1. Open the evaporator door. - Loosen the screws fixing the hinge to hinge attachment or hinge to door assembly.
 Loosening the screws allows the evaporator door assembly to be shifted "LEFT or RIGHT" and "UP or DOWN" or "IN and OUT". - 3.
-Adjust evaporator door assembly position at the hinge. - 4.
-Tighten the screws.
+Adjust evaporator door assembly position at the hinge. - Door exterior panel on hinge side should be positioned at 29mm +/- 2mm measured from bus frame out.